brenolf/factory-granny/README.md

 | `chain(Factory)` | A sinon stub that returns a `.build()` of the given factory (last factory created if none given) |
 | `chainAsync(Factory)` | A sinon stub that resolves a `.build()` of the given factory (last factory created if none given) |

+The functions that receives a factory string as parameter are all lazy loaded.
+Therefore, you can use factories that are not created yet but will be available when `build` is later called.

 The greatest advantage of using `Factory.box` is when working with the factories.
 Since every function is evaluated on each `build` and `get` calls, if you wanted to have an attribute evaluated to a function value (using `sinon` stubs, for instance) you would need to write down a function that returns a function pointer.
 Factory Granny does that for you under the hood!

 Note that Factory Granny is opinionated using `sinon` for its stubs.